Measuring Social Media Network Effects

-Numerous economic models explain how network effects operate~\cite{rohlfs1974theory, katz1985network, rochet2003platform, parker2005two} and affect market competition~\cite{katz1994systems}, product design~\cite{parker2005two}, platform strategy~\cite{belleflamme2018platforms}, systems compatibility~\cite{wang2010survival, liu2011compatibility}, antitrust regulation~\cite{benzell2022multi}, market failure~\cite{liebowitz1994network}, prices~\cite{weyl2010price}, and lock-in to potentially adverse or sub-optimal technologies~\cite{farrell2007coordination}.
-Some empirical work measures economic network effects in the aggregate, estimating the effect of the total size of a product or platform's user base on economic value creation, using observational data~\cite{brynjolfsson1996network, bramoulle2009identification}, field experiments~\cite{rajkumar2022causal, boudreau2021promoting}, and natural experiments~\cite{tucker2008identifying, farronato2024dog}.
-But, for decades, the scientific literature only considered network effects in the aggregate, modeling and measuring the effect of the \emph{total} number of consumers of a product or platform on that product or platform's economic value and treating each consumer, and therefore each connection between consumers in the network, interchangeably.
+Numerous economic models explain how network effects operate~\cite{rohlfs1974theory, katz1985network, rochet2003platform, parker2005two} and affect market competition~\cite{katz1994systems, shapiro1999information, parker2016platform}, product design~\cite{parker2005two}, platform strategy~\cite{belleflamme2018platforms}, systems compatibility~\cite{wang2010survival, liu2011compatibility}, antitrust regulation~\cite{benzell2022multi}, market failure~\cite{liebowitz1994network}, prices~\cite{weyl2010price}, and lock-in to potentially adverse or sub-optimal technologies~\cite{farrell2007coordination}.
+Some empirical work measures economic network effects in the aggregate, estimating the effect of the total size of a product or platform's user base on economic value creation, using observational data~\cite{brynjolfsson1996network, bramoulle2009identification}, field experiments~\cite{rajkumar2022causal, boudreau2021promoting}, and natural experiments~\cite{farronato2024dog}.
+But, for decades, most scientific literature only considered network effects in the aggregate, modeling and measuring the effect of the \emph{total} number of consumers of a product or platform on that product or platform's economic value and treating each consumer, and therefore each connection between consumers in the network, interchangeably.

 Recently, however, as the economy became more networked, the concept of economic network effects expanded to consider how social networks affect economic value.
-This new theory of ``local network effects," which evolved from consideration of networks of geographically proximate consumers~\cite{goolsbee2002evidence, corrocher2009me, kim2022local}, now considers how social network connections and structures create network effects through socially proximate consumers~\cite{sundararajan2008local}.
+Tucker (2008) is an early example of an empirical paper which allowed a network effect to depend on the identity of technology adopters \cite{tucker2008identifying}.
+A new theory of ``local network effects," which evolved from consideration of networks of geographically proximate consumers~\cite{goolsbee2002evidence, corrocher2009me, kim2022local}, now considers how social network connections and structures create network effects through socially proximate consumers~\cite{sundararajan2008local}.
 Rather than asking how the total number of consumers of a product affects a product's value, these new local network effects theories posit that a product's value is created, at least in part, through subsets of consumers connected by the product in social networks.
 These new theories also seek to explain how different types of network connections and structures determine a product's value.